previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 ## Overview

-This guide is an extension of the Cilium LoadBalancer IPAM example.
+This guide builds on the Cilium LB-IPAM and L2 Announcement configuration described in the Cilium LB-IPAM example.

+The LB-IPAM pool and L2 Announcement configuration must already be available on the cluster.
+The test application and LoadBalancer Service from the LB-IPAM example are not required for this guide.

-The goal is to demonstrate how to expose multiple Kubernetes applications using:
+This guide demonstrates how to use Cilium Gateway API to expose multiple Kubernetes applications through a single Gateway IP.

-- Cilium LoadBalancer IPAM
-- Cilium L2 Announcement
-- Kubernetes Gateway API
-- HTTPRoute resources

-The example uses two `hello-kubernetes` applications behind a single Gateway IP.

 The final architecture: